haiwera-silk-cd/magento-devdocs/guides/v2.2/extension-dev-guide/intro/intro-composer-gloss.md

 ---

 ### Component {#gloss-component}
-We refer to what you're coding as *组件*.
+We refer to what you're coding as *components*.
 (Composer refers to them as <a href="https://getcomposer.org/doc/05-repositories.md#packages" target="_blank">*packages*</a>; the terms component and package are equivalent.)
 A {% glossarytooltip 3425e9ae-5edf-4fc6-b645-06023e9e5e5b %}Magento component{% endglossarytooltip %} can be classified into the following *types*:

 *	{% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} (extend Magento capabilities)
 *	{% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} (change the look and feel of your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} and Admin)